 The Center for Leadership and Involvement and the Department of Communication created a wonderful program in fall 2013.
 Communiversity Relations: Student Leadership, Media, and Civic Partnerships united college students and community members to build dialog, partnerships, and action plans for community development in our area.
 Juniors and seniors in spring 2014 now have a chance to be a part of phase two of the program.

-We are building community leadership teams in three focus areas: arts and culture, economic growth and development, and agriculture and natural resources.
-Students will self-select into their topic areas at the beginning of the fall semester.
-Once in their groups, students will select their issue and then meet the community and University members of their leadership teams.
+Community leadership teams were built in three focus areas: agriculture, arts, and economic growth and development.
+Students may apply for a specific topic area prior to the spring semester, or make a general application and make their specific team selection on the first day of the semester.
+Once in their groups, students will meet the community and University members of their leadership teams.

 Each team will investigate its issue, meet with community experts and organizations, and draw from their personal and academic experiences at Clarion to come up with creative ways to address their problem.
 Community leadership teams will also travel to towns that have faced and successfully addressed similar issues, where they will meet and work with consultants to find out what ideas and processes worked in those areas.

 The teams will have the action plans built by the first Communiversity phases to work from.
 Those plans include short term and long term goals, budget and financial support information, staffing and volunteer ideas, and project maintenance goals.
 They will also have access to the list of interested community supporters, and all resources the phase one interns collected along the way.

 What are the students learning?

 This internship program is sponsored by a High Impact Practice Innovation Grant, and is closely tied to learning outcomes in each of the four essential categories.
 As a result of participating in this internship program, students can expect to gain experience in:

 Knowledge of human cultures and the physical and natural world

 Civic knowledge and engagement – local and global